-In light of the current uncertain economic environment, the Group continued to assess a range of possible macro-economic scenarios and associated weights, and analyzed their impact on ECL estimates for the year 2020.
-Accordingly, the Group updated its quarterly macro-economic forecasts in 2020 to reflect the impact of Covid-19, using baseline, upside and downside scenarios with 40%-30%-30% weightings respectively with the exception of Turkey that uses 50%-25%-25%.
+In light of the current uncertain economic environment, the Group continued to assess a range of possible macro-economic scenarios and associated weights, and analyzed their impact on ECL estimates for the year 2021 using baseline, upside and downside scenarios with 40%-30%-30% weightings respectively with the exception of Turkey that uses 50%-25%-25%.
 The Group also applied portfolio-level ECL adjustments to corporate exposures based upon affected sectors, as well as to retail customers availing deferrals based upon employment status and level of salary inflows.
 The Group continues to assess individually significant exposures for any adverse movements due to Covid-19.